Keep your home safe from fire

 - Buy and install smoke alarms and fire extinguishers for each floor of your home.

-To make your home safer, follow this Fire Safety Checklist for Homeowners and Renters from USFA (en español: Lista para la prevención de incendios dirigida a los propietarios e inquilinos).
+For more general fire safety tips, see the USFA Fire safety checklist for homeowners and renters (en español: Lista para la prevención de incendios dirigida a los propietarios e inquilinos).